Observational constraints on the origin of the elements. V. Non-LTE abundance ratios of [Ni/Fe] in Galactic stars and enrichment by sub-Chandrasekhar mass SNe: Methods

 \subsection{Model-data comparison}

 The comparison of the resulting GCE curves to the observed data is carried out as follows.
 We employ the goodness of the fit statistics using the quadratic distance of each observation to the curve, weighted by the combined uncertainties in [Mn/Fe] and metallicity.
 The fitting algorithm is based on the \texttt{emcee} ensemble sampler \citep{ForemanMackey2013}, a Markov chain Monte Carlo (MCMC) framework that allows us to explore the entire input parameter space using the so-called `walkers'.
 The main input parameter is $N_i$, the total number of SN events in channel $i$ per solar mass formed.
-We apply a wide, flat prior for each $\log{N_i}$ between $3.0$ and $6.0$ and allow each of the channels to vary freely.
-To ensure that the chemical evolution model is physically realistic we furthermore require that it reaches solar metallicity around the birth time of the Sun, which effectively limits the total number of SNe of all channels combined and ensures a present day \snia-rate consistent with observations of $\sim 0.4 \times 10^{-2} \ yr^{-1}$ \citep[e.g.][]{Kubryk2015}.
+We apply a wide, flat prior for each $\log{N_i}$ between $3.0$ and $7.0$ and allow each of the channels to vary freely.
+To ensure that the chemical evolution model is physically realistic we furthermore require that it reaches solar metallicity around the birth time of the Sun, which effectively limits the total number of SNe of all channels combined and ensures a present day [Fe/H] in agreement with expectations within the solar neighbourhood.
+We furthermore apply an additional prior, which ensures that the present-day \snia-rate is consistent with observations, such that the rate is within $0.4 \times 10^{-2} \pm 0.2 \times 10^{-2}\ yr^{-1}$ \citep[e.g.][]{Prantzos2011}.
 Initially the walkers are evenly distributed within the bounds set by their prior to ensure that no bias is introduced by pre-selection.
-The sampling is then executed for $500$ burn-in iterations, followed by $1,000$ regular iterations from which the final chains are constructed.
-We include a pool of in total $558$ walkers, meaning that the GCE model is evaluated $279,000$ times during burn-in and $558,000$ times during sampling.
+The sampling is then executed for $10,000$ burn-in iterations, followed by $40,000$ regular iterations from which the final chains are constructed.
+We include a pool of in total $700$ walkers, meaning that the GCE model is evaluated $7,000,000$ times during burn-in and $28,000,000$ times during sampling.
 We ensured that the chosen number of walkers, as well as burn-in and sampling iterations has no significant influence on the results, as we obtain identical results for significantly longer chains.

-In the first step, we use the lowest-metallicity observations, $\rm [Fe/H] \lesssim -2.5$ dex, to constrain the CC SNe yields.
-Because GCE tracks using LC18 as well as N13 yields appear to be systematically depleted in [Mn/Fe] compared to the observations in this metallicity regime, we employ the fitting algorithm to estimate a scaling factor that improves the agreement with the data by sampling the corresponding posterior distributions (Fig.\ref{fig:cc_offset_fit}).
-We find that the observations can be best reproduced by scaling the N13 Mn yields by $\rm 0.161 \pm 0.051 \ dex$ and LC18 yields by $\rm 0.147 \pm 0.050 \ dex$.
-It should be noted, however, that this scaling does not significantly affect our conclusions on the \snia\ fractions (see Sect. \ref{subsec:pdfs}).